 Our last campsite and a great spot.
 From our tent we were looking over the ocean on one side and to beautiful mountains on the other.
 The added bonus was the sensational sunset (which again I forgot to take a picture of, what a terrible travel blogger am I;-).
 The dirt road to the beach is quite bumpy so I don’t recommend going here with a saloon car.

 Below you can download the list of campsites, I put them into 2 categories: reachable with saloon car (2 wheel drive) and only reachable with a 4×4 (4 wheel drive).

-5 great hotels in Oman and where to find them
+Where to stay in Oman: 5 great hotels and where to find them

 Camping in Oman is great, but because there are no official campsites with showers, we stayed at hotels after every 2 or 3 nights of camping.
 Also, in Muscat and Sohar we didn’t have a car and also stayed at hotels.
 I list the hotels in the order we visited them, you can find them in the map as well.